Your cookie preferences

 Roaming outside the EU

-Costs differ from country to country, but some popular destinations such as UAE and Morocco are known to be particularly pricey.
+Costs vary from country to country, but some popular destinations, such as the UAE and Morocco, are known to be particularly pricey.

 Roaming in the US